ZEN-117/SLIIT-IWT-WEBSITE---automated-parking-system/README_for_info.md

 sliit Y1S2 IWT group project files

-👍*includes all the related files to the project*
+👍*Includes all the related files to the project*

-👍all the main pages like index, <b>DASHBOARD<b> , about, payment,... and the subpages like privacy policy,T&C,ref,..
+👍All the main pages like index, <b>DASHBOARD<b> , about, payment,... and the subpages like privacy policy,T&C,ref,..

+👍For database useracc.sql file includes all the tables+data

 👍CRUD is also implemented except the validation parts.

-👍for references refer the references.html file.
+👍For references refer the references.html file.